-Santa Fe's regulatory environment is characterized by its long history of implementing inclusionary zoning which has resulted in the construction of nearly 1,000 affordable homes.
+Santa Fe's regulatory environment is characterized by its long history of implementing an inclusionary zoning program which has resulted in the construction of nearly 1,000 affordable homes.
 However, other aspects of the land use development code and the Santa Fe Homes Program regulation have unintended consequences and may actually be hindering housing production.
+Multi-family developers have cited that integrating rental units at subsidized rents makes it impossible to cash flow their operating proformas.
+Without a viable operating budget, they can't get construction financing and the project is not built.